tom-halpin/pe-dojo-book/README.md

 ### Ibis

 The project uses [Ibis](https://github.com/themsaid/ibis/) which is licensed under the [MIT License](https://github.com/themsaid/ibis/blob/master/LICENSE.md).
 [Ibis](https://github.com/themsaid/ibis/) is a PHP tool that enables the creation of eBooks from Markdown.
-[Ibis](https://github.com/themsaid/ibis/) aims to simplify the ebook creation process by allowing the writers to focus on their content by providing the functionality required to convert that content into an eBook.
+[Ibis](https://github.com/themsaid/ibis/) aims to simplify the eBook creation process by allowing the writers to focus on their content by providing the functionality required to convert that content into an eBook.

 ### Light Mode